Springfield, Minnesota

 Springfield is a city in Brown County, Minnesota, United States.
 The population was 2,152 at the 2010 census.

 U.S. Highway 14 serves as a main route in the community.
 This location is in the middle of some of Minnesota's most productive farmland.
-The City was home to Minnesota's sole brick plant up until its closure in 2016.
+The city was home to Minnesota's sole brick plant up until its closure in 2016.

 History

 Jackson, Minnesota was originally platted with the name Springfield in 1856.

 Springfield was originally platted in 1877 with the name of "Burns" when the Chicago and North Western Railway extended a line to the settlement.
 It was renamed in 1881 after either Springfield, Massachusetts. or a nearby spring.

 In 1890 Adolph Casimir Ochs established the Ochs Brick and Tile Company in Springfield and Heron Lake.
 It remains in Operation today.
-In 1917 Frank Sanborn established the Sanborn Company in Springfield manufacturing medical instruments.
-Hewlett-Packard company acquired the Sanborn Company in 1961 and they sold it in 1999 to Philips Medical Systems.
-The Sanborn Company also remains in Springfield.
+The Sanborn Company remains in Springfield.

-Springfield has three Lutheran Chruches as well as a Catholic and United Methodist.
+Springfield has three Lutheran Churches as well as a Catholic and United Methodist.
 The town still retains active rail service from the Iowa, Chicago and Eastern Railroad a subsidiary of the Canadian Pacific.